MihaiStreames/ContaraNAS/README.md

 # ContaraNAS

-A modular desktop application for monitoring and managing NAS at home.
+A modular desktop application for monitoring and managing NAS systems at home.

 ## Features